Sterile neutrino searches with reactor antineutrinos using coherent neutrino-nucleus scattering experiments: Introduction

 \section{Introduction}

 The concept of neutrino was first introduced by Pauli in 1930 while explaining the energy spectra of beta particles.
 Later on, it was first observed by Cowan and Reines via the inverse beta decay (IBD) process using the reactor as a source.
-The tiny mass of neutrinos is a combination of three mass eigen-states, which is established by several experiments using solar, atmospheric, reactor, and accelerator-based neutrinos.
+The small mass of neutrinos results from the combination of three mass eigen-states, which is established by many experiments using solar, atmospheric, reactor, and accelerator-based neutrinos.
 However, the physical origin of their masses is still not understood.
-Since, neutrinos do not have fixed mass but a quantum mechanical superposition mass eigen-states ( $\nu_{1}$, $\nu_{2}$, $\nu_{3}$) with each one having distinct mass eigen-value $m_{1}$, $m_{2}$, $m_{3}$, they can change flavor while moving from one place to another, a phenomenon which is known as neutrino flavor oscillation.
-At present several efforts are going on for the precise determination of neutrinos oscillation parameters.
-Many experiments are being performed to obtain the better neutrino-nucleus cross-sections.
-Coherent elastic neutrino-nucleus scattering (CE$\nu$NS) is a standard model (SM) process in which low energy neutrinos scatter off the atomic nucleus coherently through the neutral-current weak interactions~\cite{Freedman:1973yd}.
-For low-energy neutrinos ($<$ 50 MeV), the CE$\nu$NS process has a larger cross-section for neutron-rich targets as compared to other known processes, such as inverse beta decay (IBD) and neutrino-electron scattering~\cite{CONUS:2021dwh} used for neutrinos measurements.
+Since, neutrinos do not have fixed mass but are described by quantum mechanical superposition mass eigen-states ( $\nu_{1}$, $\nu_{2}$, $\nu_{3}$), with each one having distinct mass eigen-value $m_{1}$, $m_{2}$, $m_{3}$.Neutrinos can change flavor while moving from one place to another, a phenomenon commonly referred to as neutrino flavor oscillation.
+At present several efforts are going on for the precise determination of neutrino oscillation parameters~\cite{JUNO:2015zny,DUNE:2020jqi}.
+Many experiments are being performed to obtain more accurate values of neutrino-nucleus cross-sections.
+Coherent elastic neutrino-nucleus scattering (CE$\nu$NS) is a standard model (SM) process where the low energy neutrinos scatter off the atomic nucleus coherently through the neutral-current weak interactions~\cite{Freedman:1973yd}.
+For low-energy neutrinos ($<$ 50 MeV), the CE$\nu$NS process has a larger cross-section for neutron-rich targets compared to other known processes, such as inverse beta decay (IBD) and neutrino-electron scattering~\cite{CONUS:2021dwh}, which have been traditionally used for neutrino measurements.
 Further, the CE$\nu$NS is a threshold-less process in contrast to IBD.
-Although, having a larger cross-section, the CE$\nu$NS process has not been observed earlier due to the difficulty in measuring the low-energy recoil nuclei.The CE$\nu$NS cross-section measurement requires high flux of low energy neutrinos and measurement of low nuclear recoil energies.
+Although, having a larger cross-section, the CE$\nu$NS process has not been observed earlier due to the challenge of measuring the low-energy recoil nuclei.
+The measurement of CE$\nu$NS cross-section requires a high flux of low energy neutrinos and measurement of low nuclear recoil energies.